 Robert began playing Tennis at 8 years old after 18 months off sports due to a hip disease (Perthes Disease).
 He fell in love with the game very quickly as he met new friends & enjoyed the 1 on 1 competitiveness Tennis brings.
 After having some success in local and interstate events Robert was invited to the ACT State Squads for 2 years.

 Robert was coached and mentored by Mike Ahearn and Mark Walton.

 Mike now lives on the Gold Coast and runs his own Tennis Coaching programs at Sanctuary Cove Golf & Country Club while Mark is still Manager and Head Coach of CSoT.

-Robert is currently the Head Coach of The Pines Tennis Club in Chisholm where he has been the Head Coach since 2012.
-He delivers programs for all ages including ANZ Hotshots, Hotshots Play, Colour Ball Squads, Colour Ball Leagues, Cardio Tennis & Adult Technique sessions.
+Robert is currently the Head Coach of The Pines Tennis Club in Chisholm where he delivers programs for all ages including ANZ Hot Shots, Squads, Hot Shots Match-Play, Hot Shots Leagues, Private sessions, Fitbit Cardio Tennis & Adult Technique sessions since 2012.